questoflife/qol_backend_api/docs/01-installation.md

 ## Quick Start (Production)

-1. **Clone the repository**
+1. **Clone the repository and navigate to the project directory:**

 2. **Configure environment:**
     ```bash
     cp app.env.example app.env
     ```
-    Fill in the database credentials in `app.env` to specify how the backend connects to your MySQL database.
+    Fill in the database credentials in `app.env` based on `app.env.example` to specify how the backend connects to your MySQL database.

 3. **Run with Docker Compose:**
     ```bash